Study Abroad Programs in Fukuoka, Japan

 Non-Profit Study Abroad (NPSA)

-A Guide to Studying Abroad in Fukuoka
+How to Study Abroad in Fukuoka

 Fukuwho?
 You may not have considered study abroad programs in Fukuoka, what with heavy hitters like Tokyo and Kyoto in the mix, but that would be a grave mistake—this city has just as much to offer international students as those bigger cities up north.
 Fukuoka is a hub for international students, with upwards of 10,000 attending universities in and around Fukuoka each year.